tusharsadhwani/json5kit/README.md

 A Roundtrip parser and CST for JSON, JSONC and JSON5.

-> Currently a work in progress
+[JSON5](https://json5.org) is a superset of JSON, that allows trailing commas, comments, unquoted and single-quoted object keys, and a lot more.

-Currently supports parsing all of JSON syntax, and converting it back to source.
+Currently supports parsing most JSON5 syntax, and converting it back to source.
 Also supports single line `// comments`.

 ## Installation